Rate limits

 # On 429 responses you also get:

-Retry-After: 12 # seconds
+Retry-After: 12 # seconds to wait before retrying

 When X-RateLimit-Remaining drops near zero, your code can slow itself down voluntarily instead of waiting for the 429 response.